SantoshYadaw/insurance-fraud-detection/README.md

 ROC AUC gets the performance of the model before any threshold tuning by looking at the trade off between True Positive Rate and False Positive Rate.
 A model with high ROC AUC means that the model performs well in all threshold tuning, and hence could be tuned to maximize any metrics, such as accuracy, F1/F0.5/F2.

-### Other Suggested Metrics - F2.0
+### Other Suggested Metrics - F0.5
 In a situation of imbalance dataset - where only 6.7% positive class, it is useful to use a metric that takes into account both precision and recall, such as F-Score.
-A naive metric such as Accuracy will give a high score of 93.3% when a bad algorithm classify all instances as 0 (no loan default).
+A naive metric such as Accuracy will give a high score of 95.0% when a bad algorithm classify all instances with claim status A (not Fraud).

-In addition, a bank might be more interested in correctly classifying all loan default - favoring recall over precision, such as F2.
+In addition, it will be in our favour to priotise minmizing False Negatives (FN) as we do not want the Fradulent transactions to go away undetected.
+As such, Precision has to be favoured over recall - F0.5 score.

 <p align="center">
   <img src="img/fbeta.png" width=35%/>